 For example, let’s say your company takes out a $100,000 loan, the cash is sitting in your bank account now, and it’s due in six months.
 If you’re looking purely at your gross working capital, you have $100,000 in assets.
 Suppose you’re looking at net working capital or working capital.
 In that case, you’ll not only be taking into account that the $100,000 is due in your liabilities, effectively canceling it out, but you’ll also be including any interest or fees associated with the loan that you need to pay.
 Net working capital gives you a much clearer picture of where your company sits.

 What is Net Working Capital Ratio?

-Another net working capital calculation often used is net working capital ratio, also referred to as “current ratio.”
+Another net working capital calculation often used is the net working capital ratio, also referred to as the “current ratio.”
 It’s a quick way to determine if your net working capital is ideal, less than ideal, or if your company is potentially in the danger zone.

 How to Calculate Net Working Capital Ratio

 The equation to calculate your net working capital ratio is also straightforward: Net Working Capital Ratio = Assets / Liabilities.

 We’ll use the same figures as before as an example.
 Your assets are $200,000, and your liabilities total $50,000.
 The calculation is 200,000 / 50,000 = 4